 Can the Federal Solar Tax Credit Be Carried Over?

-As long as you purchase your solar energy system, you are eligible for the solar tax credit.
-Even if you don’t have enough tax liability to claim the entire credit in one year, you can “roll over” the remaining credits into future years for as long as the tax credit is in effect.
+If you don’t have sufficient tax liability to claim your entire solar tax credit in one year, your remaining credits can carry over into future years as long as the tax credit is in effect.